M E M O R A N D U M

 Death and Prisoner Matches are being combined in the manual.
 This change is required to meet USDA Food and Nutrition Services Regulations.
 Policy is being updated to reference the most current procedures to follow specifically when a Death or Prisoner data match is received.
 Death and Prisoner matches are always considered unclear information because the match is not considered “verified upon receipt.”
 To be considered verified upon receipt the information must come from a direct source.

-Adequate verification of a Death match is to verify with Social Security, KDHE death matches, contact the household by phone, obituary, or information from the Medical case.
+Adequate verification of a Death match is to verify with Social Security, contact the household by phone, or an obituary.
 If adequate verification is not obtained a request for verification of the Death match is required to be sent to the household.

-Adequate verification for a Prisoner match is information obtained from a contact to the household or correctional facility or information from the Medical case.
+Adequate verification for a Prisoner match is information obtained from a contact to the household or correctional facility.
 If adequate verification is not obtained a request for verification of Prisoner match is required to be sent to the household.

 If adequate verification is provided and the impact on the Food Assistance case is clear take appropriate action on the case.